跟读练习: Why I Had to Learn Small Talk - 通过YouTube学习英语口语

 Try to be interested.

-People love talking about themselves, so you have to let them.
+So you have to let them.

 You have to be there to listen more than to talk.

-You can ask questions, you can notice little details, maybe about their outfit, you can compliment them, and you always have to finish your sentence with another question because you're passing the mic to the other person.
+You can ask questions, you can notice little details maybe about their outfit, you can compliment them and you always have to finish your sentence with another question because you're passing the mic to the other person.

-And if you're a little bit shy or you're a little bit introverted, that's totally fine.
+And if you're a little bit shy or you're a little bit introverted that's totally fine.

 What you need to do is just to have a few questions ready to go whenever you need them.